 Once the audit is complete, the auditor will conduct an exit interview to review the findings.
 Depending on the findings, you may be owed money, owe money to the government, or neither.
 If you are found to have underpaid and receive an assessment, you have a right to appeal.

 A tax attorney experienced with the nuances of California tax law can help advocate for your best interests.
-For a free consultation, contact Milikowsky Tax Law today.
+Read on for our ultimate guide to tax law for small business owners.